-A person working as Media Production Manager in Slovakia typically earns around 2,710 EUR per month.
+A person working as Media Production Manager in Slovakia typically earns around 2,710 EUR.
 Salaries range from 1,410 EUR (lowest) to 4,140 EUR (highest).

-Media Production Manager salaries in Slovakia range from 1,410 EUR per month (starting salary) to 4,140 EUR per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Media Production Manager in Slovakia range from 1,410 EUR (starting salary) to 4,140 EUR (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.

 |0 - 2 Years|

 |5 - 10 Years||+30%|

 |15 - 20 Years||+9%|

 The experience level is the most important factor in determining the salary.
 Naturally, the more years of experience the higher the wage.
 We broke down salaries by experience level for people working as Media Production Manager and this is what we found.

 Employees with less than two years of experience earn approximately 1,600 EUR.

 While someone with an experience level between two and five years is expected to earn 2,150 EUR, 34% more than someone with less than two year's experience.